 The Stoner family were interviewed by NBC News on Wednesday this week and explained that their father, Eugene, designed the AR-15, and what became the M16, as a military weapon to give American soldiers an edge over the AK-47.
 They went on to say their father would have been horrified by recent events.

-Look what’s going on in my predominantly conserv. area!
-“You don’t go hunting w AR15s unless you’re hunting humans” pic.twitter.com/8LYdnHDKbC
+Look what's going on in my predominantly conserv. area!
+"You don't go hunting w AR15s unless you're hunting humans" pic.twitter.com/8LYdnHDKbCHowever, their words did shed light on Stoner's intentions for the weapon and added more power to the effort to ban weapons like the AR-15 from being in civilian hands.

 — GottaLaff (@GottaLaff) June 17, 2016